 You might think that preparing your little one’s formula will become second nature in no time, but portion sizes change quickly for a growing baby.
-Staying on top of your baby’s new formula requirements can be overwhelming.
-You might find yourself in need of a “cheat sheet” to know how many scoops of formula you need for your baby’s bottle.
+Staying on top of your baby’s new formula requirements can be overwhelming and you might find yourself in need of a quick guide to know how many scoops of formula are necessary for your baby’s bottle.

 Most types of baby formula require one scoop of powdered formula for every two ounces of water.
 However, it’s important to keep in mind that scoop sizes vary even within the different lines of a brand.
 While a one-time mistake shouldn’t cause harm, consistently giving your baby improperly prepared formula can lead to serious health consequences.